 A geologist studies the Earth and how it is made.
 They might look at the surface or deep underneath the ground.
-Geologists work in many different industries, such as:
+Geologists work in many different industries and organisations, such as:

 - mining and quarrying

 - engineering

-- oil and petroleum
+- ▶ oil and petroleum

 - environmental protection

 - volcanology (studying volcanos)

 - seismology (studying earthquakes)

-- British Lithium (mining company).
+- Geological Survey of Northern Ireland.